keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

   > **_NOTE:_**  Keptn's bridge is available via GCP cloud shell.
 Click the "Web Preview" button, change the port to `9000` and view.

-  The keptn's bridge shows all deployments that have been triggered.
+  The Keptn's bridge shows all deployments that have been triggered.
 On the left-hand side you can see the deployment start events, such as the one that is selected.
-Over time, more and more events will show up in keptn's bridge to allow you to check what is going on in your keptn installation.
-Please note that if events happen at the same time, their order in the keptn's bridge might be arbitrary since they are only sorted on the granularity of one second.
+Over time, more and more events will show up in Keptn's bridge to allow you to check what is going on in your Keptn installation.
+Please note that if events happen at the same time, their order in the Keptn's bridge might be arbitrary since they are only sorted on the granularity of one second.

     {{< popup_image
       link="./assets/bridge.png"
-      caption="keptn's bridge">}}
+      caption="Keptn's bridge">}}

 ## View carts service